ibm-cloud-docs/secrets-manager/vault-api.md

 | ------------- | ----------------------------------------------------------------------------------- |
 | `name`        | **Required.** The human-readable alias that you want to assign to the secret group. |
 | `description` | An extended description of the secret group.                                        |
-{: caption="Create secret group request parameters" caption-side="top"}
+{: caption="Create secret group request parametersbottom"}

 #### Example request